goformarty/goformarty.github.io/daily.md

 ```

 ##### How it works?
-**git commit --ammend** updates and replaces the most recent commit with a new commit that combines any staged changes with the contents of the previous commit.
-And if nothing more was staged yet, this just rewrites the previous commit message.
+**git commit - - ammend** updates and replaces the most recent commit with a new commit that combines any staged changes with the contents of the previous commit.
+And if nothing more has been staged yet, this just rewrites the previous commit message.

 ---